ULHPC/ulhpc-docs/docs/filesystems/gpfs.md

-# GPFS/SpectrumScale (`$HOME`, project)

 ![](../images/plots/plot_piechart_storage_fs_2020.png){: style="width:350px; float: right;"}

 ## Introduction

-[IBM Spectrum Scale](https://www.ibm.com/products/scale-out-file-and-object-storage), formerly known as the General Parallel File System (GPFS), is global _high_-performance clustered file system available on all ULHPC computational systems through a [DDN GridScaler/GS7K](https://www.ddn.com/products/sfa7990x-hybrid-flash-storage-appliance/) system.
+[IBM Spectrum Scale](https://www.ibm.com/products/scale-out-file-and-object-storage), formerly known as the General Parallel File System (GPFS), is global _high_-performance clustered file system available on all ULHPC computational systems through a Dell-based storage infrastructure.

 It allows sharing **homedirs and project data** between users, systems, and eventually (i.e. if needed) with the "outside world".
 In terms of raw storage capacities, it represents more than **4PB** of raw space (more than **3PB** of usable space).